digisavvy/genesis-bourbon-neat/README.md

 ###What's to know?
 Not too much, actually.

+You need to have Genesis to use this theme, so there's that.

 I ripped out all the styles from the Genesis Sample Child Theme Stylesheet and separated them out into specific CSS files.
 I was attempting to follow some SMACSS principles when organizing the SASS files.
 I haven't "SASSified" any of the Sample Child Theme CSS

 ###I ripped out all the CSS!